Put The New Coronavirus Laws to Work for You

 Watch: A message of support from Barbara Gardner

-Employees now have several new protections and opportunities under the recent laws responding to COVID-19.
-These laws have many complex provisions and qualifiers, which can be daunting to understand.
+Employees have new protections and opportunities under the recent law responding to COVID-19, the American Rescue Plan, passed in April 2021.
+The new law has many complex provisions and qualifiers, which can be daunting to understand.
 That’s why we’re here.

-At Gardner Employment Law we know the critical details within these statutes that can help you right now.
-For example, if you’ve been laid off and given a severance agreement, we can counsel you on what your employer can and can’t do in situations related to the pandemic.
+At Gardner Employment Law we know the critical details within the Rescue Plan that can help you right now.
+For example, if you’ve been laid off and given a severance agreement, we can counsel you on what your employer can and can’t do in situations related to the coronavirus.

-Regardless of your employment status, these new laws may affect you.
+Regardless of your employment status, the new statute may affect you.
 If you think you might have a legal issue, we can help.
 Contact us for guidance.

 Understand the Laws, Then Benefit from Them

-Due to the pandemic, businesses are losing money and laying off employees at an alarming rate.
-Congress passed a law in March to protect employees’ loss of income with Families First Coronavirus Response Act (FFRCA), which provides paid sick leave if needed due to the coronavirus.
-This is explained in our blog Paid Leave Under the New Coronavirus Statute.
+Due to the pandemic, businesses have lost money and laid off employees at an alarming rate.
+Many still are unemployed.
+Employers who choose tax credits are obligated to provide paid sick leave if needed due to the coronavirus.
+This is explained in our blog What’s Inside the New American Rescue Plan.

 More Resources regarding Coronavirus Laws

 Gardner Employment Law can help you understand and take action on all aspects of the new laws as they relate to employee rights and protections.
 Here are further resources if you are seeking extensive detailed information.